Akashijk/Prompt-Tool/README.md

     1. The tool automatically tries to prevent this by finding a compatible high-precision (fp32) VAE on your system.
     2. For the best results, ensure you have the standard `sdxl-vae.safetensors` file in your InvokeAI `models/sdxl/vae/` directory.
 The tool will prioritize using this VAE for maximum compatibility and image quality.

+### Platform-Specific Notes

+*   **macOS UI Quirks:** Due to the way `tkinter` integrates with native macOS widgets, some UI elements may behave differently.
+For example, the "Show/Hide Tab Bar" option is disabled on macOS because the native tab control does not support being hidden.
+The application aims to hide such non-functional options where possible to provide a clean experience.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.